What to do after buying a car: 10 steps

 2. Swap over your insurance

 The type of coverage that you need varies by vehicle type, use and the state you live in.
-But each state holds a required minimum coverage to drive legally, so confirm the regulations for your home before signing off.
-Check out the Bankrate guide to finding insurance when shopping to obtain your necessary insurance as soon as possible.
+Each state has its own minimum coverage requirements to drive legally, so confirm the regulations for your home before signing off.

 3. Read through the owner’s manual